wudavidj/cogs121-application/milestones/final/final.md

 # Source Code Files
 ## /public/css/main.css
+/main.css is one of our two .css files that we use to implement the visual design and stylistic elements of our application.
+We use .css files to ensure consistency across each web page in our application, as well as standardization across devices.

 ## /public/css/styles.css
+/styles.css is one of our two .css files that we use to implement the visual design and stylistic elements of our application.
+We use .css files to ensure consistency across each web page in our application, as well as standardization across devices.

 ## /public/routes/index.js
+/index.js is our Javascript route file that corresponds with /index.handlebars.
+It allows the user to see the page and have content loaded on that page.

 ## /public/routes/player.js
-/player.js is our .js file that corresponds with /player.handlebars.
+/player.js is our Javascript route file that corresponds with /player.handlebars.
 It allows the user to see the page and have content loaded on that page.

 ## /public/routes/team.js
-/team.js is our .js file that corresponds with /team.handlebars.
+/team.js is our Javascript route file that corresponds with /team.handlebars.
 It allows the user to see the page and have content loaded on that page.

 ## /public/routes/prediction.js
+/prediction.js is our Javascript route file that corresponds with /prediction.handlebars.
+It allows the user to see the page and have content loaded on that page.

 ## /public/views/index.handlebars
+/index.handlebars is our "Home" page for our application.
+When accessing /index.handlebars, the user can immediately see and navigate to all major features of our application, including players, teams, and predictions.
+To implement this page, we accessed team/player rankings from our database and loaded it onto the front-end of /index.handlebars.

 ## /public/views/player.handlebars
 /player.handlebars is the main page for displaying player information, comparing players, and our data visualization for players.
 To implement this page, we used Javascript code on both /player.handlebars as well as in corresponding AJAX calls in /app.js to grab information from our back-end database.
 From this, we were able to populate the player information on the front-end.

 ## /public/views/prediction.handlebars
+/prediction.handlebars is the main page for displaying predictive statistics on basketball games.
+The user, by selecting two teams, can compare the teams side-by-side and see a predictive score on which team would win.
+To implement this page, we used Javascript code on both /prediction.handlebars (for implementing logic) as well as corresponding AJAX calls in /app.js to grab information from our back-end database.

 ## /public/views/team.handlebars
 /player.handlebars is the main page for displaying team information, comparing team, and our data visualization for teams.
 To implement this page, we used Javascript code on both /team.handlebars as well as in corresponding AJAX calls in /app.js to grab information from our back-end database.
 From this, we were able to populate the team information on the front-end.